 • Blending & Bottling – Rhône Syrah is often blended with Grenache and Mourvèdre (as in Southern Rhône’s GSM blends) or Viognier (as in Côte-Rôtie) to enhance floral and aromatic complexity.

-Unlike Cabernet Sauvignon’s structured investment appeal, Syrah (Shiraz) offers dynamic and high-reward opportunities for collectors.
-Elite Rhône and Australian Shiraz producers have seen significant secondary market appreciation, with Penfolds Grange and Guigal’s “La-La” wines outperforming some Bordeaux labels in auction value growth.
+Unlike the structured investment story of Cabernet Sauvignon, Syrah (Shiraz) offers dynamic, high-reward opportunities for those paying attention.
+Elite Rhône and Australian Shiraz producers have seen strong secondary market appreciation, with Penfolds Grange and Guigal’s “La-La” wines outperforming some Bordeaux labels in auction value growth.

-While Cabernet Sauvignon remains the safer investment, top Syrah vintages have demonstrated exponential price growth, making them an attractive option for investors seeking high-risk, high-reward opportunities.
+Cabernet Sauvignon is the safer bet.
+But top Syrah vintages have shown exponential price growth, making them an attractive choice if you’re an investor who can stomach a little more risk in exchange for a potentially outsized reward.

 Syrah vs Cabernet Sauvignon